Do your employees handle hazardous substances or chemicals in the workplace?

 The COSHH hazard sign is the picogram above showing a gas cylinder.

-Understanding the different hazard signs and meanings will help your business stay compliant and keep your employees safe.
+Understanding the different hazard symbol meanings will help your business stay compliant and keep your employees safe.

-In addition to understanding the updated COSHH hazard warning signs, you should also understand how to complete a COSHH assessment and have a basic understanding of the COSHH regulations in general.
+In addition to understanding the updated COSHH symbols, you should also understand how to complete a COSHH assessment and have a basic understanding of the COSHH regulations in general.

 You can learn more about hazard symbols UK and the COSHH regulations by visiting the Health and Safety Executive website: www.hse.gov.uk/coshh/basics.